jpcsupplies/Lobby/README.txt

 Admins can also force the interstellar engine to spool up on any ship or station grid, not just station blocks stuck in voxels, and can do so without an [override] lcd.
 Note: Likely the [override] lcd will need to be owned by an admin as a security check.
-Admins should be the ones adding the required LCD until a better way to do this is found.
+Admins should be the ones adding the required LCD.
 ==========================================================================================

 ************